 - eaLnBrk - East Asian Line Break: East Asian languages have rules about where a line break occurs.
 The 1 value turns this attribute on.
 A 0 breaks the line wherever needed, without consulting the rules.

-- latinLnBrk - Similar to the eaLnBreak, a 0 will not break the line without a hyphen, a 1 will break the line wherevere needed without a hyphen.
+- latinLnBrk - Similar to the eaLnBreak, a 0 will not break the line without a hyphen, a 1 will break the line wherever needed without a hyphen.

-- hangingPunct - Online documentation for this is poor and I couldn't detect any difference in setting this to 0 or 1.
-I'll post an edit when I figure out what this does.
+- hangingPunct - Theoretically, this forces puctuation to be on the same line as text or allows it to drop to a spearate line.
+Online documentation for this is poor and I couldn't detect any difference in setting this to 0 or 1.

 Those are the defaults.
 Then there are several optional parameters that you can add manually: